Adelic line bundles on quasi-projective varieties: Heights on quasi-projective varieties

 Here $x'$ denotes the closed point of $X$ containing $x$, $\deg(x')$ is the degree of the residue field of $x'$ over $F$, $\overline L|_{x'}$ denotes the \emph{pull-back} of $\OL$ in $\wh\Pic(x'/k)_{\intb,\QQ}$, and $\langle\overline L|_{x'}\rangle$ is the image of $\overline L|_{x'}$ under the norm map $\wh\Pic(x'/k)_{\intb,\QQ} \to \wh\Pic(F/k)_{\intb,\QQ}$, which is the Deligne pairing of relative dimension $0$ in Theorem \ref{intersection2}.

 Therefore, we have a height function

 Note that we do not require $X$ to be projective here.

 We can generalize the definition to high-dimensional projective subvarieties.
 Let $Z$ be a closed projective $\overline F$-subvariety of $X$, i.e. a closed subvariety of $X_{\overline F}$ which is \emph{projective} over $\overline F$.
-Define \emph{the vector-valued height of $Z$ with respect to $\overline L$} as
+Define \emph{the vector-valued height of $Z$ for $\overline L$} as

 Here $Z'$ denotes the image of $Z\to X$, $\overline L|_{Z'}$ denotes the \emph{pull-back} in $\wh\Pic(Z'/k)_\intb$, and the self-intersection is as in Theorem \ref{intersection2}.
 As we do not require $X$ to be projective or $L$ to be ample, the height $\fh_{\overline L}(Z)$ is only well-defined if $Z$ is projective and $\deg_{L}(Z')\neq 0$.